We take accountability seriously

 In order to achieve our mission and to ensure that our work has the greatest impact on the lives of children, we believe it is vital to be accountable – particularly to the supporters who fund our work.

-Unicef UK takes the responsibility of using our supporters’ donations to the best effect seriously and aspires to the highest standards of good governance.
+We take the responsibility of using our supporters’ donations to the best effect seriously and aspire to the highest standards of good governance.

-Every year, Unicef UK publishes a Trustees’ Report detailing its work, impact and audited accounts for the last financial year.
+Every year, we publish a Trustees’ Report detailing its work, impact and audited accounts for the last financial year.
 The report is an important accountability tool, showing how our supporters’ donations were used to make a positive impact on the lives of children around the world.

 Articles of Association

-Our Articles of Association (or Constitution) lay out the rules by which Unicef UK is governed.
-They specify Unicef UK’s charitable objectives, how Trustees are elected and held to account by our Members (usually at an Annual General Meeting), and how key decisions are taken.
+Our Articles of Association (or Constitution) lay out the rules by which we are governed.
+They specify our charitable objectives, how Trustees are elected and held to account by our Members (usually at an Annual General Meeting), and how key decisions are taken.
 It also details the responsibilities of the Board of Trustees and of its subcommittees.

 Conflict of Interest Policy